pmclSF/amble/README.md

 Zero repetition isn't possible, though.
-A repeat-free closed route (an Eulerian circuit) only exists if every intersection has an even number of streets meeting it, and cities are full of odd ones: dead ends, T-junctions, the tops of stairways.
+A repeat-free closed route (an Eulerian circuit) only exists if every intersection has an even number of streets meeting it, and cities like San Francisco are full of odd ones: dead ends, T-junctions, the tops of stairways.
 Some re-walking is forced; Amble finds the least of it and routes around the rest.